-The EB-5 category requires an investment of \$1 million (or \$500,000 in a high unemployment or rural area) in a commercial enterprise that will create employment for at least 10 full-time US workers.
 Although the investor's role cannot be completely passive, he or she does not have to be involved in any way in the day-to-day management of the business unless he or she wants to do so.
 It is critically important that the investor be able to document the lawful source of investment funds, whether those funds are their own or given to him or her as a gift.
-The permanent residence obtained by the investor is conditional for two years, and can then be made permanent upon satisfying USCIS requirements that the investment proceeds have not been withdrawn and the requisite jobs have been created.
+The permanent residence obtained by the investor is conditional for two years, and can then be made permanent upon satisfying United States Citizenship and Immigration Services (USCIS) requirements that the investment proceeds have not been withdrawn and the requisite jobs have been created.

 The investor may invest in his or her own commercial enterprise or in a commercial enterprise owned by other parties.
 The investor may also choose to invest in a preapproved "regional center."
-Regional centers are geographic areas that USCIS has determined that investments will create the necessary 10 jobs per investor, whether directly or indirectly, in the area.
-Virtually all of the regional centers are in geographic areas where \$500,000 is the required amount of investment.
+Regional centers are geographic areas that USCIS has determined investments will create the necessary 10 jobs per investor, whether directly or indirectly, in the area.
+Virtually all of the regional centers are in geographic areas where \$900,000 is the required amount of investment.
 Most of the regional centers involve limited partnership investments for which having the rights of a limited partner is considered sufficient to make the investor not completely passive.